Compare homeowner guarantor loans

 Why take out a homeowner guarantor loan?

 If you’re planning a big expense or looking to consolidate an existing debt, you may want to take out a personal loan.
-However, if your credit score is preventing you from accessing most traditional personal loans, then a homeowner guarantor loan could be an option.
+However, if your credit score prevents you from accessing most traditional personal loans, then a homeowner guarantor loan could be an option.

-Asking a friend, family member or work colleague to be a guarantor is a big commitment, which could have an impact on their credit history or financial situation if you default on your repayments.
+Asking a friend, family member or work colleague to be a guarantor is a big commitment, and it could impact their credit history or financial situation if you default on your repayments.

 What should I look for in a homeowner guarantor loan?